-A sustainable campus doesn't happen overnight.
-The University of Maryland has been working towards sustainability since 2008, and each year, we have taken new steps and made progress.
-These successes and challenges are tracked in three major formats:
+The University of Maryland has been working towards sustainability for decades, and each year we take new steps and further progress.
+Our goals and successes are tracked in three platforms:

-The Sustainability Goals set broad targets, ranging from energy use to purchasing, to guide sustainability efforts.
-These broad goals are issued by the Unviversity Sustainability Council to guide UMD's sustainability efforts.
+The UMD Sustainability Goals set broad targets, ranging from energy use to purchasing, to guide sustainability efforts.
+These broad goals are issued by the University Sustainability Council to guide UMD's sustainability efforts.

-The Office of Sustainability continually collects data and information from across campus to measure progress toward UMD's Sustanability Goals.
-Each fall, we release a public report to showcase progress, celebrate achievements, and identify areas of improvement.
+The Office of Sustainability continually collects data and information from across campus to measure progress toward UMD's Sustainability Goals.
+The SustainableUMD Progress Hub provides data dashboards, stories from the UMD community and ways to connect local action at UMD with global sustainability goals.
+Each fall, the Office of Sustainability presents a progress snapshot from the past year at a Sustainability Council meeting to celebrate achievements and identify areas of improvement.

 Climate Action Plan